 In divorce, you need to protect yourself, your children and your assets.
 Whether your case involves minor children and a parenting plan with child support, significant assets to protect, or issues related to alimony, you will need experienced representation.
 We help clients transition in life to secure their future after marriage.
 We are here to help you navigate the legal system and aggressively protect your legal rights.

 Divorce and Family Law In Okaloosa and Walton County

 From this standpoint, the process may seem simple.
 However, a large amount of work will need to be done to gather and organize the evidence in a way that is persuasive to the judge.
-We’re ready to help!
-Over many years, we have also helped countless clients with custody and child support modifications, child support enforcement or contempt cases, domestic violence injunctions, and paternity actions.
-If you want to learn more about the divorce process or any other family law case, and how the Wheeler Firm can help, please reach out to us.
+We’re here to help!
+Over many years, we have helped countless clients with all aspects of the divorce process, including child custody determinations in parenting plans, child support, equitable distribution of marital assets and liabilities, and alimony.
+If you want to learn more about the divorce process or any other family law case, and how the Wheeler Firm can help, please contact us.